 Not every conflict of interest precludes a business relationship, but conflicts must be reported to the Compliance Head so that the VPA can make a prudent business decision that is in accord with any applicable laws or policy.
 A VPA colleague having official responsibility for or official participation in a VPA procurement transaction must disclose to the Compliance Head any employment relationship, or other direct business relationship with, any bidder, offeror or prospective Vendor to the VPA, VIT or HRCP II before performing any procurement related functions or responsibilities.
+Any VPA colleague having official responsibility for or official participation in a VPA procurement transaction must disclose to the Compliance Head any employment context of the Compliance Head any employment related functions or responsibilities.
 Any VPA colleague having official responsibility for or official participation in a VPA procurement transaction must disclose to the Compliance Head any employment or business relationship that he/she has, or those of his/her immediate family members.

-Any VPA colleague having official responsibility for a procurement transaction who accepts employment with, or otherwise establishes a business relationship with, a bidder, offeror or contractor with whom he/she has dealt in any official capacity shall provide written notice to the VPA, VIT or HRCP II of his/her intention to accept such employment or establish such business relationship.
+Any VPA colleague having official responsibility for a procurement transaction who accepts employment with, or otherwise establishes a business relationship with, a bidder, offeror or contractor with whom he/she has dealt in any official capacity shall provide written notice to the VPA ,VIT or HRCP II of his/her intention to accept such employment or establish such business relationship.